w3c/wai-tutorials/source/images/complex.html.erb.md

 order: 6
 ---

-Complex images contain substantial information -- more than can be conveyed in a short phrase or sentence.
+Complex images contain substantial information – more than can be conveyed in a short phrase or sentence.
 These are typically:

 -   graphs and charts, including flow charts and organizational charts;
 -   diagrams and illustrations where the page text relies on the user being able to understand the image;
 -   maps showing locations or other information such as weather systems.

 In these situations a two-part text alternative is required.
-The first required part is the short description to identify the image and, where appropriate, indicate the location of the long description.
+The first part is the short description to identify the image and, where appropriate, indicate the location of the long description.
+The second part is the long description – a textual representation of the essential information conveyed by the image.
-The second required part is the long description -- a textual representation of the essential information conveyed by the image.

 In certain situations the composition of the image may also be needed as part of the long description, but only where it’s important that the user understand the image construction.
 This page shows several possible approaches that can be used to provide both short and long descriptions.

 ## Image containing substantial information
 {:.ex}